Tim Paul

 Talking about design and AI

-In March I ran an online workshop as part of Services Week 2024.
+Way back in March 2024 I ran a 90 minute online workshop as part of Services Week 2024.

 Let’s Talk About Design and AI Let’s Talk About Design and AI